rishic83/rishic83.github.io/IBPlannerA.md

 ### Description of scenario:

 As a student pursuing the IB Diploma, a high school curriculum notorious for its heavy workload, my friend - Angad Bhalla - faces a hectic schedule.
+(I will be referring to him as the **"client"** for the rest of the documentation).
 He often struggles to manage his time effectively and keep up with all his work.
 Since he doesn’t have a good memory (as claimed by himself!), he can’t keep track of all his assignments and their due dates.
 As a result, he isn't able to meet his academic expectations, but he doesn’t know what to specifically focus on to improve his performance.

 Currently, Angad makes use of a physical planner, where he notes down his work, but usually forgets to look at it.
 He also uses a wall calendar, but he doesn’t wish to create a schedule for each day (**INSERT IMAGE**).